emmanuel-karanja/pbp-react-app/README.md

    I also like to use an additional layer of indirection via custom hooks.
 Each custom hook would encapsulate a given state an side-effect e.g. useLocalStorage is a hook to make it easy to use localStorage for storing say the JWT token(though cookies are much safer this).
 This is because there are already very many, very well tested hooks out there in the community that provide a high starting point for most of the functionality required in an app.
 I find that about 80% of the app is common house-keeping work and about 20% is the unique, competitive advantage stuff.
 What I prefer at the beginning of a project is to do the 80% in about 20% of the time,so that I am left with more time to tackle the unique stuff, more time to experiment and test it.
 4. Provide CRUD UIs for jobs, applications, questions etc This administrative work could easily be managed by leveraging a component like 'react-admin' to do the dashboard quickly.
 5. Authentication and authorization.
-Especially usingg Bearer token stored in the cookie(not in the state object).
+Especially usingg Bearer token stored in the cookie(not in the redux state object).
     On the server side all it requires is implementation of authentication middleware and authorization middleware functions.
 An axios client would be created and the cookie set within it(or the header should the JWT be preferred to be sent via the header).
 6. String constants e.g. URLs would be stored in 'env' and a config object used to load them.
 Alternatively, they can be stored in the form of  const BASE_URL='http://localhost:5000' etc, so that if the URL changes it won't affect the code much.
+7. Use a more eloborate way to handle form local state and form field validation.
+In my case, I prefer to use `formik` form local state management and `yup` for field validation, they work very well together.